Incendiary device found in package at Austin Goodwill; 1 man hurt

 McCaul said he was briefed by the FBI, ATF and Austin police on the situation and added that he hoped the bomber's "biggest mistake was going through FedEx."

-The detonated package bomb at the Schertz facility reportedly was sent by the same person, and from the same mail delivery officer, as the suspicious package later located at the FedEx location in Austin, according to Rep. Lloyd Doggett, who spoke to the American-Statesman.
-The two packages reportedly were sent from a mail delivery office in Sunset Valley, an Austin suburb south of downtown.
+The detonated package bomb at the Schertz facility was reportedly sent by the same person, and from the same mail delivery office, as the suspicious package later located at the FedEx location in Austin, according to Rep. Lloyd Doggett, who spoke to the American-Statesman.
+The two packages were reportedly sent from a mail delivery office in Sunset Valley, an Austin suburb south of downtown.

 This is a developing story; check back for updates.
 Fox News' Maggie Kerkman and The Associated Press contributed to this report.